Elderly Care is it over-regulated?

 Moreover many new care providers would be more than happy to settle with lower margins.

-We have many cases where social services have been unable to release an elderly person from hospital due to some baffling Drs opinions.
-Forexample the elderly person needs two carers to steady them when supporting them.
-What would be the case if it was an anxious sopuse waitng on welcoming them home again.
+We have many cases where social services have been unable to release an elderly person from the hospital due to some baffling Drs opinions.
+For Example, the elderly person needs two carers to steady them when supporting them.
+What would be the case if it was an anxious spouse waiting on welcoming them home again?

-We had many carers from abroad many who worked previously in Germany and Switzerland who stated these rules there were not so rigid.
+We had many carers from abroad many who worked previously in Germany and Switzerland who stated that rules in those countries were not so rigid.

 We agree 2 carers might be ideal, but if the elderly person is prepared to take a chance in order to return home then their wishes should be respected.
-But in UK no-means no. Eldery care is it over regulated?
+But in UK no-means no. Elderly care is it over-regulated?
 We leave you to be the judge on that one!

 Conclusion.
-We need to devise and mobilize the masses into becoming live in carers to support our elderly folk.
+We need to devise and mobilise the masses into becoming live-in carers to support our elderly folk.